azreasoners/cl-ste/README.md

-# LC-CNF
+# STE for Learning
-Injecting explicit logical constraints (CNF) into neural network via Straight-Through-Estimators
+Injecting Logical Constraints into Neural Networks via Straight-Through-Estimators

 ## Introduction
-This repository provides the codes, instructions, and logs for all the experiments reported in the paper "Efficient Way of Injecting Explicit Logical Constraints into Neural Networks via Straight-Through-Estimators".
+This repository provides the codes, instructions, and logs for all the experiments reported in the paper "Injecting Logical Constraints into Neural Networks via Straight-Through-Estimators".

 ## Installation
 1. Install Anaconda according to its [installation page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).